rust-lang/rfcs/text/0000-const-type-inference.md

 Allowing the naming of function types as in [#3476](https://github.com/rust-lang/rfcs/pull/3476) may help resolve some of the cases where type inference is needed.

 `type_alias_impl_trait` may also partially address the problem.
-In particular, it helps with unnameable types and macro / code generator output, without the drawbacks of loss of clarity and semvar trouble.
+In particular, it helps with unnamable types and macro / code generator output, without the drawbacks of loss of clarity and semvar trouble.
 However, it cannot fully replace inference because
 - There are cases where we do not want the type to be hidden behind an `impl Trait`.